ChatGPT vs Gemini: Which Should You Actually Use?

 If You Decide to Pay

 For the same $20, you are buying two different things.
-ChatGPT Plus ($20/month) buys more of the chatbot itself: up to 160 GPT-5.5 messages every 3 hours, Instant through High reasoning levels, Sora video, and priority access.
-Google AI Pro ($19.99/month) buys a bundle: full access to Gemini 3.1 Pro with Deep Research and the 1M context window, plus 5 TB of storage across Drive, Gmail, and Photos, NotebookLM upgrades, and YouTube Premium Lite, per Google's subscriptions page.
+ChatGPT Plus ($20/month, billed monthly only) buys more of the chatbot itself: higher message limits than the free plan, the flagship Sol at higher reasoning effort, Deep Research, and priority access.
+OpenAI no longer publishes a numeric cap for those limits.
+Google AI Pro ($19.99/month) buys a bundle: full access to Gemini 3.1 Pro with Deep Research and the 1M context window, plus 5 TB of storage across Drive, Gmail, and Photos, Gemini Notebook (renamed from NotebookLM on July 16, 2026) upgrades, and YouTube Premium Lite, per Google's subscriptions page.

-What About the Next Models?
+What About the Newest Models?

 Bottom Line